GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/01.601-610/04.More-Diligence/docs.md

 ---
+title: |
-title: 604.
-More Diligence
+    604. More Diligence - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 604.
+More Diligence.
+More diligence give me; Swift flieth the day, Each moment some lost one Is passing away; How can I be idle, Christ knowing so well?
+More diligence give me, Love's story to tell.
+    keywords:  |
-    keywords: Christ in Song, More Diligence, More diligence give me,
+        Christ in Song, adventhymnals, advent hymnals, More Diligence, More diligence give me.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 604. MORE DILIGENCE
+####  Christ in Song,

 ```txt
 1.